 1987: 8 baby boys named Jean-Luc [debut]

-Picard, played by Patrick Stewart, was the central character in the TV show Star Trek: The Next Generation, which premiered in late 1987 and ran until mid-1994.
+Picard, played by Patrick Stewart, was the central character of the TV series Star Trek: The Next Generation, which premiered in late 1987 and ran until mid-1994.

 The character, though born and raised in 24th-century France, was a native English speaker.
 How?
 According to the show, French had become an obscure language by the 2300s.
 And yet, interestingly, the people of English-speaking future-France were still getting very traditional French names.
 Picard’s parents were named Maurice and Yvette, for instance.
 (Do you think this is a believable scenario?)

 The names Geordi and Riker also debuted during the years TNG was on the air.
-They were likely inspired by the characters Will Riker (first officer) and Geordi La Forge (chief engineer, played by LeVar Burton).
+They were likely influence by the characters Will Riker (the first officer) and Geordi La Forge (the chief engineer, played by LeVar Burton).

 In the meanwhile, what do you think of the name Jean-Luc?

 In late 1976, Alex Haley’s best-selling novel Roots: The Saga of an American Family was published.

 The book — which tells a sweeping, multi-generational tale that lasts from the mid-1700s to the mid-1800 — begins with the story of Kunta Kinte, a Mandinka teenager who was captured in Africa, transported via slave ship to North America, and sold to a Virginia plantation owner.